TanjaKec/repro_research/content/day3/_index.en.md

 ## Reproducible Reporting

 ##### In this module you will learn how to turn your analyses into high quality documents and presentations with R Markdown.
 You will be designing reproducible reports by automating the reporting process and learning how to take a modern approach to telling your data story.
 With the knowledge from this lesson you will be able to create reports straight from your R code allowing you to document your analysis and its results as an HTML, pdf, slideshow or Microsoft Word document.
-After you gain fundamental knowledge of markdown and knitr, you will learn to create interactive web-graphics using Shiny R package.

 #### What you will learn: